apache/spark/docs/apache-airflow-providers-oracle/connections/oracle.rst

 Configuring the Connection
 --------------------------
-Dsn (required)
-    The Data Source Name.
-The host address for the Oracle server.

-Host(optional)
-    Connect descriptor string for the data source name.

-Sid (optional)
-    The Oracle System ID.
-The uniquely identify a particular database on a system.

-Service_name (optional)
+Host (optional)
-    The db_unique_name of the database.
+    The host to connect to.

-Port (optional)
+Schema (optional)
-    The port for the Oracle server, Default ``1521``.
+    Specify the schema name to be used in the database.

-Login (required)
+Login (optional)
     Specify the user name to connect.

-Password (required)
+Password (optional)
     Specify the password to connect.

 Extra (optional)